limx0/nautilus_talks/20220617/slides.md

 ## Speaker - Brad

 - Equity Options trader/researcher/dev by profession - Ex Optiver and IMC
-- Basically spend my days writing python for data science / automation of trading strategies.
+- Basically spend my days writing Python for data science / automation of trading strategies.
 - Also interested in sports betting - dabbling in tennis and basketball betting in the past with very mild success
 - When I discovered Nautilus, I had been working on a similar (much more basic) system for quite a few years, but decided to drop my work and contribute to Nautilus.
 - Contributing for the past year, working on Betfair adapter, better Options support and a bunch of features I thought were necessary for a production trading system.

 ---

-## History of Nautilus
+## History and progression of NautilusTrader

-@Chris to fix
+- Wanted an extendable robust foundation for the platform using domain driven design, messaging, and to be more performant than existing platforms

-- The traders were using Python and so by necessity I developed what started as a thin Python client for the now distributed platform with C# data, risk and execution services
+- The traders were using Python and so by necessity developed what started as a thin Python client for the now distributed platform with C# data, risk and execution services
+- Platform has a deep history in FX trading with FIX connections, which has informed naming and terminology throughout (base, quote and settlement currencies), FIX terminology
-- This grew to the point that the Python codebase now heavily leveraging Cython, could stand on its own as a complete platform, which kept growing into what NautilusTrader is today
+- Eventually the Python codebase (now heavily leveraging Cython), could stand on its own as a complete platform, which kept growing into what NautilusTrader is today
-- Has been open sourced for over two years now and has reached a level of maturity where we are excited to present it to the community and hope it provides value
+- Has been open sourced for over two years, and has reached a level of maturity where we are excited to present it to the community and hope it provides some value
+- Moving towards Rust as the core language, there will always be a Python API.
+Eventually all Cython will go

 ---

 ## Background

 - Philosophy (correctness, performance, research → prod parity)
-- Features headlines (could just briefly scroll the README)
+- Features headlines
 - Event-driven, messaging
 - Performance features - Cython and Rust (brief)
 - Framework + System implementations (repo organization, same core system)